crypticCaroline/puppyplaymates/README.md

 ## Skeleton
-Please see the [Features](#features) section for more information on what user actions are on each page Please refer back to the [structure](#structure) to see the navigation and user pathways
+Please see the [Features](#features) section for more information on what user actions are on each page Please refer to the [structure](#structure) to see the navigation and user pathways

 ### Layout

 Initial Wireframe -
 ![original](docs/wireframes/original.png)

-I started working on the wireframe for the profile page first as this is where the majority of the site funcitonality would be.
-The original wireframe is slightly different from the final one due to changing the WOOFChat tab in the navigation to be comments on the users page instead.
-This was because I decided to reduce the scope and include the live chat app functionailty in a future release.
+I started working on the wireframe for the profile page first as this is where most of the site functionality would be.
+The original wireframe is slightly different from the final one due to changing the WOOF Chat tab in the navigation to be comments on the user’s page instead.
+This was because I decided to reduce the scope and include the live chat app functionality in a future release.
-The other difference is the size of the users image from spanning the entire width on desktop to taking half the width.
+The other difference is the size of the user’s image from spanning the entire width on desktop to taking half the width.

 Please see the [Wireframes](docs/wireframes) for the final wireframes